aseradyn/flagon-with-a-dragon/pages/food/recipes/ChocolateChipCookies.md

 # Chocolate Chip Cookies

-It's hard to beat the classic.
-This is basically just the Tollhouse recipe, preseerved here so that I can check the ingredients before I go to the grocery store.
+This is just the Tollhouse recipe, preseerved here so that I can check the ingredients before I go to the grocery store.

-I use salted butter and salt, so they have that yummy salt-and-sweet thing going.

 ## Ingredients